prk-2023/rust_tutorials/00_rust_tools_ecosystem/00-Rust_vs_C_Benchmark.md

    Using functions like strlcpy (if available) or manually tracking buffer sizes, instead of unsafe functions like strcpy

-Adding this extra constarins to make C more safe will decrease its performance edge it had over ifiomatic Rust code.
+Adding this extra constrains to make C more safe will decrease its performance edge it had over idiomatic Rust code.

 Compiler Hardening Flags:
 In professional C environments, developers often enable compiler hardening flags to